Summer-1999/FFB-Glove/README.md

 # FFB-Glove

 This is low cost 3D printed force-feedback glove powered by ESP32 intended to provide more immersion for VR application.
 It has one servo motor and 1 DOF tracking for each finger, allowing players to grab and feel objects inside of a VR environment.
+It communicates with a pc via USB or Bluetooth serial, and the glove can powered by USB powerbank.

 This project is inspired by and derived from [Lucid Gloves](https://github.com/LucidVR/lucidgloves), [Proto Glove](https://github.com/Valsvirtuals/ProtoGlove) and [ZipLine](https://github.com/Valsvirtuals/ZipLine).